jeremytammik/tbc/a/1931_log_and_monitor.md

 If you have two production lines with two people on each and on one of those lines they are pointing the finger at one another, then swap one of those with one from the other production line.
 In the end, you'll find the common denominator(s).
 Also they have to address the atmosphere and what leads to the person not being open about the mistakes they've made.
-There used to be this idea in construction that mistakes are so critical to identify that you have to foster an atmosphere where when somebody makes a mistake they can be open about it.
+There used to be this idea in construction that mistakes are so critical to identify that you have to foster an atmosphere where when somebody makes a mistake, they can be open about it.
 A 'first mistake = last mistake' atmosphere leads to a situation where the mistakes are left to reveal themselves.

-The other issue is that in the end someone deleted it but someone should spot it missing.
+The other issue is that in the end someone deleted it, but someone should spot it missing.
 If a drawing goes out with a missing column for example, then that is a systemic problem.
 There should be more than one person at fault in that scenario, or it points to someone being overburdened with both production and final checking (akin to an overburdened defender in chess).
 Any system will fail if it doesn't recognise that humans operating within it are not infallible.